-Scrub Nurses - about 2 months ago
+Scrub Nurses - 4 months ago

 If you’re a healthcare professional looking for career autonomy and the opportunity to receive greater financial rewards, look no further than agency work.
 Offering freedom from rigid rotas and the chance to dip your toes into unfamiliar settings, agency work is indeed an attractive option for today’s professionals.

 While there are numerous benefits, this type of work can also be challenging, and it’s important you weigh up the pros and cons before you take the plunge into agency life.
 The MCM Medical team has genuine hands-on experience as agency workers, and we’ve pulled together some of our top insights on what you need to be aware of and how to effectively prepare.

 Preparation is key if you’re looking to become an agency worker.
 It might sound obvious, but you should approach it in the same way you would if you were applying for a permanent role.
 You’re still required to provide an up-to-date CV and references, and may well be called for an interview so that the recruitment agency has the opportunity to vet you.

 Agency work can be extremely varied, and placements are often urgent.
 That’s why it’s vital for you to understand what type of work you want to take on right from the start.
 It can be difficult to know if you’ve only previously worked in one setting, but your agency should be able to guide you to decide which areas you’ll be most comfortable working in.
 You also need to think about how far you’ll be willing/able to travel too and let the agency know straight away.